 As creatives, our shows inspire all of us to stretch and experiment.
 We are sending the message that “wearable art” is for everyone to own and enjoy.

-The Celebrate Wearable Art Runway Show Wearable Art Group exhibit diverse works of hand-made one-of-a-kind jewelry, clothing, and accessories.
+The Celebrate Wearable Art Runway Show exhibits diverse works of hand-made, one-of-a-kind jewelry, clothing, and accessories.
 On our runway, we show this and MUCH more - providing an opportunity for any CREATIVE to participate in their own genre or a new medium.
-The runway is OPEN and you can apply here now.

 We welcome lovers of wearable art here for a world class experience on Cape Ann!
-Congratulations to our "makers" who will be part of the Celebrate Wearable Art Marketplace!
+Congratulations to our "makers" who were a part of the Celebrate Wearable Art Marketplace!

 My Clothes, My Art (appearing in North Shore Magazine online March 2017)

 The tenth anniversary “Celebrate Wearable Art” exhibit is slated for Sunday, October 1, at Cruiseport Gloucester.

 You can’t look at Rick Crangle’s dress without seeing a woodland sprite dressed in a gown for the moonlit ball.
 Or maybe she is a willowy young tree, transformed into human form so that she can dance with King Oberon.